FreeCAD/FreeCAD-documentation/wiki/HiDPI_support.md

 ### Part four

-Goal   * Support rescaling when the window is moved from one screen to another
+Goal: Support rescaling when the window is moved from one screen to another

 -   Detect that device pixel ratio has changed
 -   Notify all widgets depending on device pixel ratio or the font size